awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/dlr-component.md

   `UseInstaller`
 <a name="ml-config-useinstaller-desc-dlr"></a>\(Optional\) String value that defines whether to use the installer script in this component to install DLR and its dependencies\.
 Supported values are `true` and `false`\.   <a name="ml-config-useinstaller-libraries-dlr"></a>

 Set this value to `false` if you want to use a custom script for DLR installation, or if you want to include runtime dependencies in a pre\-built Linux image\.
-To use this component with the AWS\-provided DLR inference components, you will need to install the following libraries, including any dependencies, and make them available the to default Greengrass system user\.
+To use this component with the AWS\-provided DLR inference components, install the following libraries, including any dependencies, and make them available to the system user, such as `ggc_user`, that runs the ML components\.
 + [Python](https://www.python.org/downloads/) 3\.7 or later, including `pip` for your version of Python\.
 + [Deep Learning Runtime](https://github.com/neo-ai/neo-ai-dlr) v1\.6\.0
 + [NumPy](https://numpy.org/install/)\.
 + [OpenCV\-Python](https://pypi.org/project/opencv-python/)\.
 + [AWS IoT Device SDK v2 for Python](https://github.com/aws/aws-iot-device-sdk-python-v2)\.
 + [AWS Common Runtime \(CRT\) Python](https://github.com/awslabs/aws-crt-python)\.
-+ [Picamera](https://picamera.readthedocs.io/en/release-1.13/), for Raspberry Pi devices only\.
++ [Picamera](https://picamera.readthedocs.io/en/release-1.13/) \(for Raspberry Pi devices only\)\.
-+ [`awscam` module](https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-library-awscam-module.html), for AWS DeepLens devices only\.
++ [`awscam` module](https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-library-awscam-module.html) \(for AWS DeepLens devices\)\.
++ libGL \(for Linux devices\)
 <a name="ml-config-useinstaller-default"></a>Default: `true`

 ## Usage<a name="dlr-component-usage"></a>